 La vague – Izïa (2015)

 Young French female singer born in 1999, in Lyon.
 She participated in one of the most famous television singing contests: The Voice (on TF1).
-She covers modern topics as love (classic) or finding her way.
-Recently, she managed to collaborate with many French artists as Ben Mazué or with the biggest French rapper album seller of all time: Jul.
+She covers modern topics such as love (classic) or finding her way.
+Recently, she managed to collaborate with many French artists such as Ben Mazué, or with the biggest French rapper album seller of all time: Jul.

 Thelma et Louise – Poupie (2021)